Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 The last important insight to mention is the tight connection between resource and flow efficiency.
 And the term resource efficiency we need to rethink and understand as an efficient use of our resources not just filling their time with work.
 This means that we need to look if they are adding value, and not only doing administrative stuff, in the same way as we are defining flow efficiency; are the flow units in a queue or are someone working on them.
 By having the same definition with adding value or not, it is easy to see that they are tightly connected; a queue of activities waiting for people to handle them, or a queue of people waiting for handling activities.
 Specialisation in product development will always give long queues of activities for the specialists, or many specialists need to handle every activity.
 Specialisation is not only a major problem in traditional silo organisations, just look at today’s queues of activities on the Kanban boards in Agile development, where the latter queues also are due to tremendous planning problems in Agile development, which is the other root cause to queues of activities, next bad T-shaping (specialisation).

-The way forward for your organisation can be found in the Reading proposal tree hierarchy, since you should present the same knowledge as you know have yourself to get an exponential speed-up of the transformation:
+The way forward for your organisation can be found in the System Collaboration tree hierarchy, since you should present the same knowledge as you now have yourself, all to get an exponential speed-up of the transformation:

 This means that the first step about urgency is not needed in the same way, since by understanding not only that the organisational problems exist, but also how they easily can be solved and that no method or framework is pushed on the employees.
 That will make the vision and the strategy well connected to the organisational problem-solving and the needed organisational changes, meaning they will be attractive and understandable for all employees.
 We have achieved a Pull from the employees, instead of a Push of a method we cannot fully explain to them, on them.